-(Oklahoma City, Oklahoma, USA – January 20, 2022) - Oklahoma ended sales taxes on purchases of precious metals long ago, but now a representative from Broken Arrow wants to eliminate yet another tax on on gold and silver transactions.
+(Oklahoma City, Oklahoma, USA – January 20, 2022) - Oklahoma ended sales taxes on purchases of precious metals long ago, but now a representative from Broken Arrow wants to eliminate yet another tax on gold and silver transactions.

 Introduced by Sen. Nathan Dahm, Senate Bill 1480 would end capital gain transactions on the exchange of gold and silver.

 Arizona, Utah, and Wyoming have enacted similar measures into law.
 Idaho has considered this measure recently and a similar measure is expected to be heard before the Oklahoma legislature this year.

 In recent decades, monetary gold and silver -- and dollars redeemable in gold and silver -- have been supplanted by the Federal Reserve Note as America’s currency.
 However, an increasing number of Oklahoma citizens are realizing that holding gold and/or silver as a form of savings can help protect against the ongoing devaluation of the Federal Reserve Note.

 Here are a few reasons why slapping an income tax on the monetary metals is wrong:

 - Current Oklahoma law assesses taxes on imaginary gains.
 Under current law, a taxpayer who sells precious metals may end up with a capital “gain” in terms of Federal Reserve Notes.
 This capital “gain” is not necessarily a real gain, it’s often a nominal gain that results from the inflation created by the Federal Reserve and the attendant decline in the dollar’s purchasing power.

 Yet this nominal gain is taxed at the federal level – and, because Oklahoma uses federal adjusted gross income (AGI) as a starting point for Oklahoma income calculations, this nominal gain is taxed again by the Sooner State.